SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 The way I think of the Marxist counter to capitalism is as a bit of a fantasy.
 Neither the capitalists nor the marxists are living in reality as far as I can tell.
-There economics does not exist.
+Their economics does not exist.
 So I'd get my proper poetic analogy via "Economics does not exist".

 As allegory I'd take this to mean our economy surely exists (as does matter